 Individual Counseling

-In our work together, we’ll explore what’s behind your stress, frustration, and self-doubt—not to “fix” you, but to help you understand your responses and reconnect with your needs.
-A lot of my clients come in with complicated family histories, especially with emotionally immature parents, and want to break out of cycles that feel automatic.
-We’ll talk about boundaries, anger, identity, and how to stop outsourcing your self-worth to other people’s opinions.
+In our work together, we’ll look beneath the stress, frustration, and self-doubt—not to “fix” you, but to help you understand your emotional patterns and reconnect with the needs you’ve been overriding for years.
+Many of my clients carry complicated family histories, especially with emotionally immature parents, and feel stuck in dynamics that run on autopilot.
+We’ll talk about boundaries, anger, identity, and what it actually means to stop outsourcing your self-worth to other people’s reactions.

-You don’t need to come into therapy with perfect insight or a five-point plan.
+You don’t have to come into therapy with perfect insight or a detailed plan.
 You just need to be willing to show up.
-I’m a warm, no-nonsense therapist who will challenge you when needed and sit with you through the messy parts.
-I’ll help you feel your emotions without getting swallowed by them, and start to notice what safety, clarity, and self-acceptance actually feel like in your body—not just in your head.
+I’m a warm, no-nonsense therapist who will challenge you when needed and sit with you through the messy moments.
+My job is to help you feel your emotions without being consumed by them—and to help you reclaim what safety, clarity, and self-acceptance feel like in your body, not just in your mind.

-Every session is shaped by what you bring to it.
-I draw from EMDR, relational work, and nervous system education to help you move forward in a way that’s grounded and real.
-This isn’t surface-level self-care or quick-fix therapy.
-It’s the kind of work that helps you get clear on who you are, what you want, and how to live in a way that reflects that.
+Each session is shaped around what you bring that day.
+I draw from EMDR, relational therapy, and nervous system education to help you build the emotional muscles needed for change that lasts.
+This isn’t surface-level self-care or temporary symptom relief.
+It’s deep, steady work that helps you understand who you are, what you want, and how to move through the world with confidence instead of fear.

 EMDR